rescriptbr/reform/website/docs/getting-started/getting-started.md

 import { Preview } from '../__components'

 After setting up `reform`, `reschema`, and `lenses-ppx` in the [previous section](/docs/installation), you're ready to create your first form.
-You can understand every part of this tutorial by reading the **API reference**, but we know that you want a sneak peak before getting deeper in the API.
+You can understand every part of this tutorial by reading the **API reference**, but we know that you want a sneak peek before getting deeper into the API.

 ## Quick start

 ### Creating our form
 First off, we need to create our "lenses module" using lenses-ppx.
 Don't worry if you don't know what a ppx is, you can keep going just following our instructions.
 We need to create a record that represents the state of the form.
-In this tutorial, the form has three fields: `name`, `email` and `password`.
+In this tutorial, the form has three fields: `name`, `email`, and `password`.

 ```reason title="SignUpForm.res"
 module FormFields = %lenses(